risawitama/verbose-potato/README.md

-## R.I.P. boiled water.
-You will be mist.
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.